agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 [stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json](/examples/stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json)

-Clearly this is not something that a developer would want to manually create!
+If you clicked through, you saw that, clearly, this is not something that a developer would want to manually create!
 In practice, the service config is an intermediate internal format used by Cloud Endpoints.
 Developers instead provide fragments, like the one in [api_config.yaml](/docs/quickstart/files#api_configyaml), which contain only the parts of service config that can't be automatically derived from other known things.

 ## What's in the Service Configuration